rozbb/draft-waict-transparency/draft-waict-transparency.md

 # Introduction

-This document is a supplement to the [WAICT](https://docs.google.com/document/d/16-cvBkWYrKlZHXkWRFvKGEifdcMthUfv-LxIbg6bx2o/edit?tab=t.0#heading=h.hqduv7qhbp3k) specification.
-It proposes a set of use cases for web application transparency, some protocols that attempt to achieve this, and open problems which need to be resolved.

-We note that this document does NOT make any assumption about the structure or functioning of web application integrity.
-We take as a given that there is a unique 32-byte sequence which uniquely identifies the set of assets that a website cares to protect (in practice, the hash of something(s)).
+This document describes a transparency system for web resources.
+It enables clients fetching web resources, identified by a URL, to be assured that the received web resource has been publicly logged.
+It also enables website operators (and others) to enumerate the history of a web resource and observe when it changes.

+The primary use case is [WAICT](https://docs.google.com/document/d/16-cvBkWYrKlZHXkWRFvKGEifdcMthUfv-LxIbg6bx2o/edit?tab=t.0#heading=h.hqduv7qhbp3k), Web Application Integrity, Consistency and Transparency, which aims to bring stronger transparency and integrity properties to applications delivered over the web in order to support properties like end-to-end encrypted messaging.

 # Glossary

 * A **Site** is a web-based service that exposes some functionality that people want to use.
 Examples include Facebook or Proton Mail. **A Site is identified by its origin**, i.e., the triple of scheme, domain, and port.
 An origin is precisely specified in [RFC 6454](https://www.rfc-editor.org/rfc/rfc6454.html).
-* A **manifest** is a file that commits to the content served by the site.
+* A **Web Resource** is a file identified by a URL whose contents are committed to by a cryptographic hash.
 * A **User** is someone that wants to use a Site.
 We treat a User and their browser as one in the same in this document.
-* The **Enrollment Server** is the service that a Site registers with to announce that they have enabled transparency.
-There is a single global Enrollment Server.
-* The **Log Provider** is the entity that runs a Log.
-The Log Provider MAY be distinct from the entity that runs the Site.
-Depending on the Site, the Log Provider may be expected to have high uptime. **A Log Provider is identified by its domain.**
 * The **Asset Host** is a party chosen by a site to be responsible for storing the larger assets associated with transparency.
 This includes the integrity manifest, asset pointer file, and assets themselves.
+* A **Transparency Service** is a service that a Site registers with to announce that they have enabled transparency and will log web resources to.
-* A **Witness** ensures that the Enrollment Dictionary is well-behaved, i.e., only makes updates that are allowed by the specification.
+* A **Witness** ensures that a Transparency Service is well-behaved, i.e., only makes updates that are allowed by the specification.
 It receives the new dictionary root and a proof of correct transition.
 On success, the witness signs the new root.

-Finally, the **WAICT integrity policy headers** are the Site's Content Security Policy (CSP) headers that pertain to WAICT integrity.
-These headers contain the manifest hash as well as information on what types of assets will have integrity enforced (HTML, scripts, images, etc.), and what level of enforcement they are subject to (check-before-run, check-while-run, etc.).

 ## Notation